Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A consultant is building a segment to announce a new product launch for customers that have previously purchased black pants.
 How should the consultant place attributes for product color and product type from the `Order Product` object to meet this criteria?

 - [ ] Place the attribute for product color in one container and the attribute for product type in another container.
-- [ ] Place an attribute for the `black` calculated insight to dynamically apply.
+- [ ] Place an attribute for the `black` Calculated Insight to dynamically apply.
 - [ ] Place the attributes for product color and product type in a single container.
 - [x] Place the attributes for product color and product type in a single container.